iQuHACK/2021_Hybrid-Daemons/README.md

 The knapsack problem can be formally defined as follows: We are given an item set N, consisting of n items j with profit Pj and weight Wj, and the capacity value c.
 The objective is to select a subset of N such that the total profit of the selected items is maximized and the total weight does not exceed c. (see more details here: https://en.wikipedia.org/wiki/Knapsack_problem)

-In this project, we work on solving the Knapsack problem with both gate-based VQE methods running on IonQ hardware and annealing-based DQM/BQM methods running on D-Wave hardware, and to compare between the two methods.
+In this project, we work on solving the Knapsack problem with both gate-based game running on IonQ hardware and annealing-based DQM/BQM methods running on D-Wave hardware, and to compare between the two methods.
 We further show using the DQM solver to implement the bounded Knapsack problem.

 ## Annealing: Implement the bounded Knapsack problem with the DQM solver